quantum9Innovation/suntheme/README.md

 # Suntheme

-runs a script on sunrise and sunset, written in pure haskell.
+Runs a script on sunrise and sunset, written in pure Haskell

+---

-You may be wondering how a program written in Haskell, the purely functional programming language, could possibly act on the real world by running a so-called "script".
+You may be wondering how a program written in Haskell, the purely functional programming language, could possibly act on the real world by running a so-called "script."

 It's simple.
 We take in the entire World as an input to a pure function, the IO Monad.
-It then maps the original World to the changed World, with our desired IO actions carefully applied.
+It then maps the original World to a new (generated) World, with our desired IO actions carefully applied with mathematical precision.

 > From the second perspective, an IO action transforms the whole world.
 IO actions are actually pure, because they receive a unique world as an argument and then return the changed world.